“Guru Brahma Guru Vishnu Gurudeva Maheshwara

 He is the compiler of the Puranas in every age; for this age, he is Krishnadvaipayana, son of Parasara.
 He wrote the eighteen Puranas, including the deeply devotional Srimad Bhagavata, through which laymen could be inspired by the lofty principles of the Vedas, through the medium of legends.
 He wrote the epic, Mahabharata.
 To Sri Veda Vyas, we offer our pranama.
 And to all enlightened beings whose blessings we seek on the path of Self Knowledge, the path of Divine Wisdom.

 The four months of Chaturmas begins with Guru Purnima, when aspirants make a fresh resolve to intensify their spiritual practices.
 For those who have dedicated themselves to spiritual life, the monsoon months are essentially a period of retreat marked by the study of the sacred texts, especially the Prasthaan Threya, or triple foundation of Brahma Sutras, Upanishads and Gita.
-In the Uttara Mimamsa of the Sutras, Veda Vyasa writes: Athatho Brahma Jijnasaa indicating the importance of the search for knowledge of Brahman.
+In the Uttara Mimamsa of the Sutras, Veda Vyasa writes: Athatho Brahma Jigyasaa indicating the importance of the search for knowledge of Brahman or the Absolute.
 Accordingly, this time is devoted with renewed vigour, to sadhana or spiritual practice, japa and meditation.

 On Guru Purnima, spiritual aspirants and devotees perform Vyasa Puja and disciples worship their guru or spiritual preceptor.
 Saints are honoured with dakshina (offerings) offered with faith and respect.
 A restricted diet of milk and fruit is recommended for the day.
 Traditionally, the day begins at Brahmamuhurta (before 4 a.m.) with japa and meditation.
 Vyasa Puja and/or worship of the guru is performed.
-All sannyasins are honoured by daan or acts of charity.
 The day is spent in meditation, study of the Scriptures and satsangha with spiritual discourses, bhajans, etc. It is believed that practices of meditation, japa or mantra recitation, seva or selfless service and dakshina or offerings, performed on this day are extremely auspicious in connecting us with the power bestowed through grace and blessings.

 To be a worthy seeker of Brahma Vidya or the Highest Knowledge, one must be an adhikari, that is have yogyata or readiness denoted by the right attributes and qualities for spiritual knowledge which are considered imperative.
 Spiritual aspirants are expected to have the following qualities: